 The points you earn have to be redeemed through Best Western Rewards portal.
 But the good news is that there are a variety of perks to redeem your points for, though those rewards may not go too far.

-If you want more flexibility in how you redeem your points, you might want to check out some other great picks for travel cards.
+If you want more flexibility in how you redeem your points, you might want to compare offers for travel cards on Credit Karma.
 But if you’re happy to collect and redeem your points through Best Western Rewards, then one of these cards might work out for you.

 Best Western Rewards® Mastercard®: A good pick for budget travel

 The main reason to consider the Best Western Rewards® Mastercard® is for the discounts on hotel stays at Best Western properties — all for no annual fee.

 The Best Western Rewards® Mastercard® offers 13 points for each $1 spent (10 points as a Best Western Rewards member, three points for using your credit card) on Best Western hotel stays.
 And you can also earn two points for every $1 spent on all other purchases.

 In terms of what you have to gain, this card can be outmatched by other travel cards.
 Consider the Chase Sapphire Preferred® Card’s sign-up bonus: You can earn 60,000 bonus points — worth $750 when redeemed for travel through Chase Ultimate Rewards® — when you spend $4,000 in purchases within the first 3 months of account opening.
 And there’s also the simple, flexible rewards of the Capital One Venture Rewards Credit Card.